piriya33/CDC_Wordpress/wp-content/plugins/wp-maintenance-mode/readme.txt

 If you change your login url, please add the new slug (url: http://domain.com/newlogin, then you should add: newlogin) to Exclude list from plugin settings -> General Tab.

 == Changelog ==

+= 2.2.4 (20/05/2019) =
+* bump "Tested up to" to 5.2.0
+* fix typo in Italian translation (it_IT)
+* Bot: add a note about how you can export the list of subscribers [#195](https://github.com/Designmodocom/WP-Maintenance-Mode/issues/195)
+* Bot: add client-side sanitization to the input fields [#176](https://github.com/Designmodocom/WP-Maintenance-Mode/issues/176)

 = 2.2.3 (20/02/2019) =
 * bump "Tested up to" version to 5.1.0